mantl/mantl/README.md

 ![Resource Node](docs/_static/resource_node.png)

+### Edge Nodes

+Edge nodes are responsible for proxying external traffic into services running in the cluster.

 ## Getting Started

 All development is done on the `master` branch.
 Tested, stable versions are identified via git tags.